alebcay/cjdmanage/README.md

 Installation
 ------------

-cjdmanage is written in Bash.
+cjdmanage is written as a Bash shell script.
 Therefore, no compilation is necessary.

 ### One Line Install Method
 **CAUTION: You should *always* review any code that you're asked to pipe from `curl` to `sh` - in this case however, the Bash script is right here in this repository, for your convenience.**